microsoft/go-infra/docs/release-process/instructions.md

 > ![](images/run-release-start.png)

 1. Now that the values are set, press Run.
     * It will take some time to reserve a build agent.
 Expect up to ten minutes.
-Then, the job creates one issue to track the release day progress and one issue per version in the list.
+    * The job creates one issue to track the release day progress and one issue per version in the list.
+Make sure you're subscribed, because the builds will comment on these issues to notify you of build failures.
-    * You should make sure you're subscribed to each issue.
-The builds will post comments on these issues to alert you to successful jobs and failures.
-If you don't see the issues in the microsoft/go repository, look in the job logs.
-The "Create tracking issue" steps contain links.
+        * Find the issues in the issue tracker: https://github.com/microsoft/go/issues, or look in the job logs, where the "Create tracking issue" steps contain links.

 1. Open the job logs, click on the "🚀 Start microsoft/go-images build" step, and click on the `Web build URL:` link.